High School British Literature

 Beowulf (Seamus Heaney translation)

-The Canterbury Tales, by Chaucer (We will be reading the Prologue and four tales.
+The Canterbury Tales, by Chaucer (We will be reading the Prologue and the four tales below.
 You can find them online, but I recommend purchasing the whole book.)

 • The Prologue